cole-miles/investec-ml-reports/README.md

-# Investec ML Reports
+# Investec ML Reports (Pre-production)

-**Investec ML Reports (Alpha Pre-production)** is a Python-based application that connects to the Investec Programmable Banking API, fetches all outgoing (DEBIT) transactions for a user, stores them in a local database, and uses machine learning (Prophet) to forecast future monthly spending.
+**Investec ML Reports ** is a Python-based application that connects to the Investec Programmable Banking API, fetches all outgoing (DEBIT) transactions for a user, stores them in a local database, and uses machine learning (Prophet) to forecast future monthly spending.
 The project is built with FastAPI, SQLAlchemy, and Prophet, and is designed for easy deployment and extensibility.

 ---